qabrains/ProtractorTests/README.md

         ````export PATH=$PATH:/path/to/geckodriver````

     - On Windows you need to update the Path system variable to add the full directory path to the executable

+**Have a feedback?**
+---

+If you have any feedback or question, please email me at kapil.sethi9@gmail.com